25th Sep 2017

 - Country: England

-Occupying a truly secluded position surrounded by around four acres of mature gardens, this wonderfully individual five-bedroom house, with two self-contained guest studios, is located close to the beautiful town of Penzance just a few miles inland from the Cornish coastline.
+Occupying a truly secluded position surrounded by around 2.2 acres of mature gardens, this wonderfully individual five-bedroom house, with two self-contained guest studios, is located close to the beautiful town of Penzance just a few miles inland from the Cornish coastline.
 The original house was renovated and extended to a design by renowned local architect Barrie Briscoe.